brandonyee-cs/srh-journals/Journal 4.md

 #### Ablation Study

-Systematic removal of components to assess contribution:
+Systematic removal of components to assess contribution - like testing which ingredients in a recipe are actually essential.

 ```python
 configs = {